Washoutx/sentinel.github.io/articles/lambda_under_the_hood.md

   return 0;
 }
 ```
 As you can see `const` disappeared from `operator()`.
-And thats the whole magic behind this.
+And that is the whole magic behind this.

-You need to be carefull if you create lambdas which are using references.
+You need to be carefull if you create lambdas which use references.
 Check following example of dangling reference:
 ```cpp
 auto genLambda()
 {